AnnikaV9/lowbar/README.md

 ![demo](https://user-images.githubusercontent.com/68383195/191001041-1018bc7c-57a1-4ae9-9ee9-8de84296a11a.gif)

-lowbar is a blazing fast module with zero dependencies for displaying an automatically resizing progress bar in the terminal.
+lowbar is a blazing fast module with zero dependencies for displaying a progress bar in the terminal.
 It has a low number of features and a simple codebase, hence the name lowbar.

 <br />